 Relaxed registration will be available to students in Sixth Form, on a discretionary basis.
 Students who have a good punctuality & attendance record, who are on target to meet or exceed their target grades and who teaching staff have no concerns about can qualify for relaxed registration.
+To qualify, students would be expected to take part in the Service programme.

 With relaxed registration students may nominate 1 or 2 mornings, where they may have no lesson to arrive to school late, a form will be made available to those who qualify for relaxed registration via their tutors.
-The first round of Year 12 round of relaxed registration will be awarded following to October monitoring.
+The first round of Year 12 relaxed registration will be awarded following October monitoring.
 For Year 13 it will be based on their summer examinations.

 All relaxed registration forms must be signed by teaching staff, tutor & a member of the Sixth Form Leadership before passing to Mrs Cooney to process.